Josephine162/Thesis-Analysis-Scripts-/README.md

 - `BP_Onset_FullTrial_FOOOF.py` – optional full-trial FOOOF for ASMR trials with presses

 ### Time-Frequency and ERP Analyses
-- `EEGtfASMRvControl.py` – time–frequency decomposition (ASMR vs Control)
+- `EEG tf ASMRvControl.py` – time0frequency decomposition (ASMR vs Control)
 - `ThesisERP_ButtonPressOnset.py` – ERP analysis around button-press onset

 All scripts were implemented in Python 3.11 using MNE-Python v1.7, Matplotlib, NumPy, and SpecParam (FOOOF).
 Figures in Chapter 3 correspond directly to the outputs from these scripts.